Obituaries, Deaths and Funerals

 St Nicholas Church, Codsall,

-Grey skies and rain did not deter the
+Grey skies and rain did not deter the large number of

 Among the large assembly of Brent?s family and friends were also representatives from the military.
 Air Vice Marshal Oborn, AOC 2GP: Air Commodore Nick Bray, Air Officer RAF Police; Group Captain Mark Sexton, Provost Marshal; personnel from RAF Police, RAF Regiment, RMP?s, the Welsh Guards, and HM Prison Service.
 The RAFPA were represented by Bill Veazey, Ted & Gill Hellewell, John Brookes, Peter Cook, Brian Lawrence and Trevor Marklew.